 - What if the local newspaper was flooded weekly with letters to the editor from Christians urging fellow citizens to get more involved in their local church, to love their neighbors more selflessly, to join a local mission project, or give more generously to the food shelf and other charities?

-- What if we were willing to fill our lawns with signs and banners promoting Jesus Christ and his message and cause?
+- What if we were just as willing to fill our lawns with signs and banners promoting Jesus Christ and his message and cause as we are willing to put up a political candidate?

-- What if we were just as committed to getting our neighbors to worship as others are about getting their neighbors to the polls?
+- What if we were just as committed to getting our neighbors to worship on Easter as others are about getting their neighbors to the polls on election day?

 God’s healing, restoring, saving, transforming agenda in our world, our communities, our schools, our neighborhoods is, to a large degree, dependent upon whether or not Christians are faithful to the task they’ve been given.
 In Barclay’s words: